Souraevshing/Spring-Framework-Tutorial/AnnotationAutowiringExample1/README.md

-# Autowiring in spring
+# AnnotationAutoWiring in spring

 ## Summary
-- Autowiring is a `mechanism` in Spring that allows the framework to `automatically detect` and inject the dependent beans to the properties of the target bean without the need for `explicit` configuration.
+- AnnotationAutoWiring is a `mechanism` in Spring that allows the framework to `automatically detect` and inject the dependent beans to the properties of the target bean without the need for `explicit` configuration.
 - In simple words, when we apply autowiring, then Spring looks for the `dependent` beans in the container and `automatically injects` them into the target object.
 - Benefits:
     - This can `save` a lot of `time and effort`, especially in large-scale applications where there are a large number of `dependencies` between objects.